Location: Kensington in the Berkeley Hills, Solano County, CA

 Source: Belvedere Means “Beautiful View” walk, from the book, Hidden Walks in the East Bay & Marin by Stephen Altschuler.

-Well, I picked a good day to check this area of the Bay Area.
-My knee has been causing me trouble from Aikido training so it limited my distance and there was a free concert in the park (Neil Diamond cover band!) near the start of my planned walk.
-I ended up just hanging out and watching the band and the tipsy audience.
+Well, I picked a good day to hike Belvedere and Tiburon, as there was a free concert (Neil Diamond cover band!) near the start of my planned walk.
+Before beginning the walk, I relaxed in the park to watch the band, Crackling Rosie and the tipsy, dancing audience.

 Location: Mill Valley, Marin County, CA